 In this guide, you will learn how to capture OTA update URL for your Android device.
 We have provided two methods to help you capture the OTA URL with or without PC.

 OTA updates are standard among all Android devices.
 But it could take some time between the updates starts rolling out from the manufacturer’s end and reaches your Android device.
 Due to their incremental nature, an over-the-air update could take a bit of time before it is available for each and every device.
-For instance, your friend might have received the update on his device, but you haven’t.
+For instance, your friend might have received an update on his device, but you haven’t.
 There could be several factors in play here, like region, carrier, etc.

 In such a case, you can simply ask your friend or the online community to capture OTA Update URL of the latest firmware.
 Once done, you can manually sideload the OTA zip on your Android device.